justinkook/emoryrehabilitation/README.md

-# yelpclone
+# Emory Rehabilitation
-This is a project for a Coding Bootcamp.
-We are not profiting from this project.
+This is a mobile app for Emory Rehabilitation Outpatient services.

-yelp is a web app that allows users to search for businesses and restaurants anywhere in the USA.
-Each business page shows the hours of operation, price rating, menus, reviews, user ratings and many more aspects of their business.
+This web app that allows users to search for Emory postacute care services by specialty type, location, and languages.

-For this project we were tasked with duplicating the yelp web app and having the following features:

-* Users can add reviews and star ratings
-* Users can search for reviews based on location
-* Users can search for reviews based on a search term and tags
-* Users can sort by price rating
-* Integrating Google Maps into the app

 ## Getting Started